Syllabus Fall 2020

 This is a brief response and general outline of the reading.
 Make note of what you found most interesting, least interesting, anything confusing, etc. Ask questions, connect the material from past readings, summarize in your words.
 These will not be evaluated based on writing skills, but rather level of comprehension and reflection on the material.
 Points may be deducted for improper submissions or not enough content.
 Readings are assigned for most class sessions and should be completed prior to that session so that you are prepared to discuss the material relevant to class each day.
 See calendar.

-Test will be given in class on the dates posted on the class blog.
-You must be present in class the day the test is given to receive full credit.
-Any test taken late will automatically receive a 35 point reduction.
-If you have some sort of legitimate reason why you will be unable to attend class on the day that an examination is given you must notify me prior to or with 24 hours of the missed session.
-For example if your driving to class and get a flat tire (or some sort of other unfortunate thing that is not your fault) , contact me right away.
+Test will be given on Bridges on the dates posted on the class blog.
+If you have some sort of legitimate reason why you will be unable to take the exam on the day that an examination is given you must notify me prior to or with 24 hours of the missed session.
+For example if your driving and get a flat tire (or some sort of other unfortunate thing that is not your fault) , contact me right away.
 If you can provide photographic evidence or some sort of receipt with a date.
 Then I may be able accommodate you with an extension.

-The format for these exams will be a combination of slide identification, matching or short answer as well as possible take home or online components
+The format for these exams will be a combination of slide identification, matching or short answer as well as possible take home assignment components

 Research Paper 30% + Manifesto extra credit